Package 'coconots'

 Description

-The data represent the number of daily downloads of a TeX-editor between June 2006 and February 2007 and has a sample size of 267.
+The data represent the number of daily downloads of a TeX-editor between June 2006 and February 2007.
+The dataset contains 267 observations.
 The data have been provided by Christian Weiss.

 Source